Esri/jsapi-resources/README.md

 ## HTML OAuth callback example

 If you have set OAuthInfo's `popup` property to `true`, you'll need to host a callback page on your server.
-This repo contains an [example callback page](./oauth/).
+This sample contains an [example callback page](./oauth/).
 For more information, visit the Maps SDK's [Access secure resources(https://developers.arcgis.com/javascript/latest/secure-resources/)] guide topic.

 ## AMD TypeScript declaration files (Deprecated)